 (S//SI) The issue of whether the available SIGINT "proved" that there had been a second attack has been argued for years.
 In 1968, Robert McNamara testified before Senator William Fulbright's Foreign Relations Committee's hearings on the Gulf of Tonkin that the supporting signals intelligence was "unimpeachable."
-On the other hand, in 1972 the deputy director of NSA, Louis Tordella, was quoted as saving that the 4 August intercepts pertained to the 2 August attacks.
-In a 1975 article in the NSA magazine Cryptolog, the Gulf of Tonkin incident was retold, but the SIGINT for the night of August 4 was not mentioned, except for the "military operations" intercept, and even then without comment.6 The Navy's history of the Vietnam War would misconstrue the SIGINT (disguised as unsourced "intelligence") associating portions of two critical intercepts and implying a connection in the evidence where none could be established.7 the NSA holdings), almost all relevant material relating to the Gulf of Tonkin incidents has been released.
-Although the questions about what happened in the Gulf of Tonkin on the night of 4 August have been fairly well answered by the evidence from all of the other sources - radar, sonar, eyewitness, and archival - the SIGINT version needs to be told.
+On the other hand, in 1972 the deputy director of NSA.
+Louis Tordella, was quoted as saying that the 4 August intercepts pertained to the 2 August attacks.
+In a 1975 article in the NSA magazine Cryptolog, the Gulf of Tonkin incident was retold, but the SIGINT for the night of August 4 was not mentioned, except for the "military operations" intercept, and even then without comment.6 The Navy's history of the Vietnam War would misconstrue the SIGINT (disguised as unsourced "intelligence") associating portions of two critical intercepts and implying a connection in the evidence where none could be established.

+(C//SI) Except for the sizable collection of SIGINT material within NSA, and a much smaller amount from the archives of the Naval Security Group (which essentially duplicates portions of the NSA holdings), almost all relevant material relating to the Gulf of Tonkin incidents has been released.
+Although the questions about what happened in the Gulf of Tonkin on the night of 4 August have been fairly well answered by the evidence from all of the other sources - radar, sonar, evewitness, and archival - the SIGINT version needs to be told.
 This is because of the critical role that SIGINT played in defining the second attack in the minds of Johnson administration officials.
 Without the signals intelligence information, the administration had only the confused and conflicting testimony and evidence of the men and equipment involved in the incident.
 It is difficult to imagine the 5 August retaliatory air strikes against North Vietnamese naval bases and installations being ordered without the SIGINT "evidence."
 8 Therefore, it is necessary to recount in some detail what signals intelligence reported.